Gardening Landscaping

 The Spruce / Michele Lee

-Mulch is used to retain moisture in the soil, suppress or block weeds, keep the soil and plant roots cool, prevent frost heaving in winter, and make the garden bed and landscape look more attractive.
-Read on to learn about the different types of mulches, along with helpful information about the best types of mulches for your garden's needs.
+Mulch is any material used to cover soil's surface.
+Mulch can retain moisture in the soil, suppress or block weeds, keep the soil and plant roots cool, prevent frost heaving in winter, and make the garden bed and landscape look more attractive.
+Some types can also add nutrients to the soil.

 Types of Mulch

-Some mulches are more aesthetically pleasing than others while other mulches are more functional and can add nutrients to the soil.
-There are two categories of mulch: organic and inorganic, and both have their advantages and disadvantages.
+Some mulches are more aesthetically pleasing than others, while others are more functional.
+There are two categories of mulch, organic and inorganic, and both have advantages and disadvantages.

 Tip